 The March of Dimes Alabama Markets have one goal: to help babies start life in the healthiest way possible.
 Our programs help moms-to-be learn how to take care of themselves before, during, and after their pregnancy.

-Alabama Markets partner with local and statewide medical groups and organizations on projects aimed at improving the health of moms and babies.
+Alabama Markets partner with local and statewide medical groups and community organizations on projects aimed at improving the health of moms and babies.
 We also provide grants to organizations working to meet maternal and child health needs across the state.

 Grants and awards are given to projects that address the most urgent needs of moms and babies.
-Grants are generally awarded for one to three years and range from $5,000 to $25,000.
+Grants are generally awarded for one to three years and range from $10,000 to $25,000 (unless otherwise specified).

 The Alabama March of Dimes uses gifts wisely.
 The state community grants program is designed to invest in priority projects that further the March of Dimes mission, support national and state objectives, and further our strategic goal of reducing disparities in birth outcomes.

 We award grants based on a number of criteria, including the group or organization’s ability to accomplish its goals, as well as the potential impact a project will have in helping us prevent premature births, birth defects and infant mortality.

 Proposals for 2017 will be accepted from hospitals and organizations focusing on one of the following funding priorities:

 Providing or enhancing premature birth risk reduction education and/or services.
 Proposed projects must aim to improve access to or delivery of care or education to pregnant women/women of childbearing age or to deliver education to health care providers on one or more of the following priority areas:

 - Risk Reducing non-medically indicated (elective) deliveries: Inductions and caesarean sections scheduled before 39 weeks gestation without a medical reason increase the risk of early term and late preterm birth and their health consequences. **Preference will be given to projects that aim to implement education and outreach activities among physicians and/or patients. **